English & Math Placement Assessments

 It is your responsibility to register for your placement assessment.
 To schedule your test, fill out this registration form, or contact Stephanie Alderfer at firstname.lastname@example.org or call the Academic Resource Center at 267-448-1347 to set up an appointment.

 - Sign up early!
 Space is limited.
 There are only 12 available appointments at a time.
 Additionally, placement assessments are required to be completed prior to registration.
 Register early for the best possible class schedule.

 - Please be sure to cancel your placement assessment appointment if you cannot attend your scheduled appointment so that we can open the space up for someone else.

 - Placement Assessments are held in the Academic Resource Center, located on the 2nd floor of the Keiss Library and Learning Commons.
 See our Campus Map.

 - Bring photo identification with you.
 Acceptable identification includes your driver's license, school ID card, or passport.

 - Calculators may be used for the math assessment.
 Bring a calculator (no phones) and pencil.
 Scrap paper is provided.

-- The computerized placement assessments include objective questions in mathematics and reading skills, as well as a written essay.
+- The computerized placement assessments include objective questions in mathematics and as a written essay.